 For the lodging industry overall, several divergent factors have led to significant uncertainty for 2016.
 In the U.S., we continue to experience steady, albeit modest, GDP and business investment growth and a strong labor market.
 At the same time, inflation is expected to be constrained despite what is considered near-full employment due to significantly depressed oil prices and the relative strength of the U.S. dollar.
-Additionally, the slowdown in the Chinese economy, which had been the driving force for growth in emerging markets, has significantly hampered international growth, as well as dampening growth in the overall U.S. economy will offset the slower international growth, leading to a modest improvement in demand for the lodging industry in 2016.
+Additionally, the slowdown in the Chinese economy, which had been the driving force for growth in emerging markets, has significantly hampered international growth, as well as dampening growth in the overall U.S. economy.
+We believe that the stronger growth in the U.S. economy will offset the slower international growth, leading to a modest improvement in demand for the lodging industry in 2016.